-- People can train goats to walk on a lead which can be good fun.
-Goats should be gently encouraged using positive reinforcement only (e.g. stroking or a few treats).
-Goats must never be pulled along on a lead and it is important to choose head collars or body harnesses that will not choke the goats.
+- Goats can be trained to walk on a lead for short periods, which can be fun.
+They should be gently encouraged using positive reinforcement only (e.g. stroking or a few treats).
+Goats must never be pulled along on a lead and it is important to choose head collars or body harnesses that will not harm the goat.

 Have adequate fencing

-- All fencing for goats must be strong, safe, hard-wearing to prevent your goats escaping.
+- All fencing for goats must be strong, safe and hard-wearing to prevent your goats escaping.

 - Barbed wire or ‘spiked’ paling must not be used as it can result in injury.

-- Goats are able to squeeze through hedges, however thick, and climb most banks and stone walls.
+- Goats are able to squeeze through hedges, however thick, and climb most banks and stone walls easily.

 - Goats can become trapped in unsuitable fencing.
-Gaps in the fence must be small enough that goats will not get their heads and limbs stuck, and so that any small goats cannot squeeze through.
+Gaps in the fence must be small enough that goats will not get their heads, horns or limbs stuck, and so that any small goats cannot squeeze through.

 - Where horned goats are kept, particular care must be taken in choosing the right type of fence (e.g. it is not recommended to use netting-type fencing as the goats’ horns can easily become tangled).